-Monroe County's Information Services Department provides solutions to meet the County's requirements for information for both internal departments and external customers such as towns, villages, the City and citizens.
-The Department coordinates the installation, operation, and maintenance of County mid-range and microcomputers.
+Monroe County's Information Services Department provides solutions to meet the County's requirements for information for both internal departments and external customers such as towns, villages, the City, and citizens.
+The Department coordinates the installation, operation, and maintenance of the County's mid-range and micro computers.
 It is also responsible for monitoring and evaluating technological developments and formulating standards and guidelines for computing within the Monroe County government.